nsbraksa/NSAuthentication/README.md

 # iOS app

-1. Make sure you have cocoapods install
+1. Make sure you have cocoapods installed

         $ sudo gem install cocoapods
+        $ pod setup

 2. Change directory to NSAuthentication and run :